conan-io/docs/reference/tools.rst

                include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)
                conan_basic_setup()''')

-If the ``strict`` parameter is True (default) it will be raise an error if the introduced "search" string is not found, so nothing is actually replaced.

 Parameters:
     - **file_path** (Required): File path of the file to perform the replace in.
     - **search** (Required): String you want to be replaced.